brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ At PHPBenelux this year, Terrence Ryan gave a talk called "Go for PHP developers" and he showed us this example.

-^ He immediatly addressed a problem for the non-Go developers in the room: this code has very unclear names.
+^ He immediatly addressed a problem for the non-Go developers in the room: this code had very unclear names.
 So he changed it.

 ---